 Cost of sales (before depreciation and amortization) as a percent of sales declined from 57% in 1994 to 55% in 1995.
 For fiscal 1995, cost of sales was favorably affected by lower average caustic soda prices and, to a lesser degree, lower benzene prices.
 However, caustic soda prices increased dramatically in the last two quarters of fiscal 1995, and INDSPEC expects its average cost of caustic soda to be higher in fiscal 1996.
 This has been offset by higher manufacturing costs and lower by-product credits due to the decreased value of by-product sulfite and saltcake.
 During the year ended March 31, 1995, modifications were made to the Petrolia Plant that increased its capacity by 8%.
 For fiscal 1995, the Tuscaloosa Plant operated at a net loss of \$1.4 million due principally to depreciation and amortization expense of \$1.1 million.
-Effective April 1, 1995, INDSPEC entered into an agreement with Southern Ionics, Inc. pursuant to which Southern Ionics has hired substantially all INDSPEC's Tuscaloosa Plant.
+Effective April 1, 1995, INDSPEC entered into an agreement with Southern Ionics, Inc. pursuant to which Southern Ionics has hired substantially all INDSPEC's Tuscaloosa employees and will assume responsibility for substantially all the operations of the Tuscaloosa Plant.